jmangt/test-driven-puppet/librarian_puppet.md

 Just like the description reads, `librarian-puppet` is a gem that uses a manifest file (Puppetfile) to list all your module's private an public dependencies.
 And it uses this file to download and install the module's dependencies.

-`librarian-puppet` will do the work of resolving the dependency tree of your module.
-That means finding your dependency's dependencies and determining the minimum acceptable version for each.
+`librarian-puppet` will do the work of resolving the dependency tree of your module, by finding your dependency's dependencies and determining the minimum acceptable version for each.

 ### Puppetfile